utsav0/daily-dev-tips/src/pages/posts/scss-mixins.md

   - css
 ---

-Let's get a closer look at using `@mixins` in `SCSS`.
+Let's look at using `@mixins` in `SCSS`.
 You can look at mixins like the [import](https://daily-dev-tips.com/posts/scss-import/) we used before.
-But mixins place a certain set of codes on the element we are mixing in.
+But mixins place specific codes on the element we are mixing.

 ## Defining our Mixin